SLC.gov

 More Info

-Salt Lake County identified 300 beds as the goal for this facility to avoid discharges directly to the street due to lack of emergency shelter availability.
+Salt Lake County identified 300 beds as the goal for this facility to avoid discharges without an appropriate referral option.

 Consider additional statutory provisions